dokdokorean/dokdokorean/README.md

 - 🔭 I’m just a undergraduate hobby coder
 - 🌱 I’m currently learning Biomedical Engineering at Yonsei University.
 - 👯 I’m looking to collaborate on Web Delveoping! with creative ideas😆 that can help and entertain people!
-- 📫 How to reach me: Contact me on instagram jinwoo__225
+- 📫 How to reach me: Contact me on Email-> gravity0225@naver.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...